Kia ora Koutou!

 He aha te kai ō te rangatira?
 He kōrero, he kōrero, he kōrero.

-What is the food of the leader?
+of the leader?
 It is communication.

 Be creative